 High on sugar, I waddled back to my car.
 Parking around Duvall Street was a little tricky and I wasn’t sure if I had paid for parking correctly so I was ecstatic not to see a parking ticket.

 I made it in time for sunset at Bahia Honda State Park and I parked my car as close to the water as possible.
 The sky was blazing orange and there was a warm breeze accompanying the sound of crashing waves around me.
+I moved the passenger seat as far back as possible, put my feet up on the dashboard, and watch the colors slowly leaving the sky.

 I couldn’t think of a better place to end a long day on this classic American roadtrip.